 “Our views of our body image – what’s on the outside – are directly affected by our emotions on the inside.”

-Thoughts – Our thoughts are influenced by our feelings
+Thoughts – Our feelings influence our thoughts.

-Feelings – Our feelings are the awareness of our emotions
+Feelings – Our feelings are the awareness of our emotions.

-Emotions – Emotion is the energy in motion from all the streams of data
+Emotions – Emotion is the energy in motion from all the streams of data,

-Physiology – Streams of data produced by functions and mechanism within our body
+Physiology – Streams of data produced by functions and mechanism within our body,

 For more watch: